Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/signwriting-ai-and-layered-stewardship/essay.md

 Encoding governance and dataset governance are different.

-The encoding can be author-stewarded and stable while AI use still requires review and influence from affected signers, signing communities, educators, local stakeholders, and accountable institutions at the appropriate layer.
+The encoding can be author-stewarded and stable while AI use still requires review and influence from relevant signers, signing communities, educators, local stakeholders, and accountable institutions at the appropriate layer.

 Community review should also be real, local, and bounded.

 One signer, one ambassador, one institution, or one country should not be treated as speaking for all Deaf people or all SignWriting users.

+The ambassador or local-liaison role described elsewhere in this series is designed for coordination and context gathering, not for total community representation.

 The goal is meaningful review, not symbolic representation.